WantWare

 Step 1: Assess Fit

-The Essence Agent is the brains of the Essence Platform.
-Agents are singular executable programs with various operating system privileges when built for an external OS.
-The Agents’ role at startup is to load the Origin, Host, User-Style & User-History wantverses (a customizable Essence world), to access platform-specific fixed-code (made from programming languages), and to generate machine instructions on demand (bypassing programming languages).
+Essence is our technology for intent-driven computing.
+The user downloads a version of Essence that is a singular executable program for each supported platform with various operating system privileges.
+The role of Essence at startup is to load the Origin, Host, User-Style & User-History Wantverses (a customizable Essence world), to access platform-specific fixed-code (made from programming languages), and to generate machine instructions on demand (bypassing programming languages).
+Essence boots up in ~1msec for instantly-on operations like an appliance.

-Agents contain 8 packages of ‘hard-coded’ instructions that utilize a knowledge-database and supporting data that has been trained and tuned for the specific platform, its generic and unique features, and all the caveats that must be observed to optimally regenerate machine instructions, and to run and evaluate fixed code on the fly.
+Essence contains 8 packages of ‘hard-coded’ instructions that utilize a knowledge-database and supporting data that has been trained and tuned for the specific platform, its generic and unique features, and all the caveats that must be observed to optimally regenerate machine instructions, and to run and evaluate fixed code on-the-fly.

 Bootup & Spawn